 This page may contain affiliate links.
 I only recommend products that I would use myself.
 I may earn a small commission when you make purchases through these links at no additional cost to you.
 Thank you.
 As an Amazon Affiliate, I earn from qualifying purchases.
 For more information please read my Disclosure Policy.

 - Made on the stovetop, this recipe is super quick to make too.
 Just 15 minutes from start to finish.
+Making it a great last minute treat.

 This light and airy treat tastes just like honey.
 I recommend using high-quality honey because the flavor of the honey will directly influence the flavor of the candy.
 One of my favorites is orange blossom honey.